David Coulthard: Media

 On 25 November 2008, it was announced that Coulthard would join the BBC as a pundit alongside Jake Humphrey and Eddie Jordan for the broadcaster's coverage of Formula One.
 With the departure of commentator Jonathan Legard at the end of 2010, Coulthard was announced as a co-commentator alongside Brundle, after undergoing successful screen tests.
 He also writes a regular column for The Daily Telegraph and BBC Sport.

 In 2016, Coulthard left the BBC to join Channel 4 after the BBC abandoned its coverage of Formula One.
-With Channel 4 he continued to commentate and be a co-presenter of their Formula 1 coverage.
+With Channel 4 he continued to commentate and be a co-presenter of their Formula One coverage.
 Coulthard co-owns Whisper Films, along with former co-presenter Jake Humphrey, and the production company was chosen by Channel 4 to produce its coverage of all of its races.
 He was offered a presenting role on Top Gear alongside Jordan but turned down the offer because "Channel 4 pulled a blinder".

 For the 2017 Mexico City ePrix he made a guest appearance as an analyst for Channel 5 coverage.
 On 10 October 2018, Coulthard was announced as a spokesperson and advisory board member of the forthcoming W Series, a racing championship for women based on Formula 3-homologated Tatuus T-318 chassis.
-He is also a co-commentator for W Series.
+He was also a co-commentator for W Series.

+In 2023 he launched a podcast, called Formula For Success, with his BBC and Channel 4 co-presenter Eddie Jordan.
+The podcasts featured a mix of reactions to current affairs in Formula 1 as well as reminiscing on the past, often with guests from F1's history.
+Following the announcement of the death of Eddie Jordan on 20 March 2025, the future of the podcast appears unclear.

+Ambassadorship

+Following his retirement from Formula 1 with Red Bull in 2008, Coulthard remained contracted with the company as a brand ambassador frequently performing demonstration runs of various Formula 1 cars as part of fan events and promotional materials, including the Goodwood Festival of Speed.
+Coulthard also works as an ambassador for Red Bull's spinal injuries charity Wings For Life, as well as the Swiss watch manufacturer IWC Schaffhausen, the Swiss investment bank UBS and the transportation interior designers Transcal.